dewitters/MysticMine/README.md

 Plenty of people have mailed me with the request to port Mystic Mine to some platform X (because that would be really cool!).
 Or to distribute Mystic Mine where it's currently not available.
-But the sad truth is that I currently can't put much energy in Mystic Mine, because I'm focussing on another project (http://rpgplayground.com).
+But the sad truth is that I can't put much energy in Mystic Mine because I'm focussing on another project (http://rpgplayground.com).
 I feel sad about this, because it would indeed be cool if Mystic Mine received more attention.